Jeiwan/uniswapv3-book/content/docs/milestone_2/user-interface.md

 }
 ```

-Notice the `callStatic` called on `quoter`–this is what we discussed in a previous chapter.
-We need to force ethers.js
+Notice the `callStatic` called on `quoter`–this is what we discussed in the previous chapter: we need to force Ethers.js
 to make a static call.
-Since `quote` doesn't have a `pure` or `view` restriction, ethers.js will try to call `quote` in
+Since `quote` is not a `pure` or `view` function, Ethers.js will try to call `quote` in a transaction.
-a transaction.

 And that's it!
 The UI now allows to specify arbitrary amounts and swap in either direction!